 Common Examples of Scientific Failures

 There are numerous examples of problems in modern science, that are generally well-known in scientific circles, but little understood outside of it.
-For instance, everyone uses electronic gadgets, which employ the flow of electrons, although no one knows what an electron is or why the theory that describes it (quantum theory) only describes the electron statistically rather than deterministically as we expect material objects to behave.
-The behavior of electrons further depends upon the experimental setup, so the electron somehow “knows” what we are trying to do, which is so bizarre that today, after a century of the best minds trying, we cannot think of anything that might be quite like it.
+For instance, everyone uses electronic gadgets, which employ the flow of electrons, although no one knows what an electron is or why the theory that describes it (quantum theory) only describes the electron statistically rather than deterministically.
+The behavior of electrons further depends upon the experimental setup, so the electron somehow “knows” what we are trying to do.

-Almost all people reading this blog would have used air-conditioners and heaters, just as they would have used electronic gadgets.
+We have used air-conditioners and heaters.
 However, little do most people know that the scientific theories that describe electrons and heat are logically incompatible.
 The theory of electrons is linear, while that of heat is non-linear.
-Even though these two theories work separately, we don’t know how they could be brought together.
-In a simple sense, there is no theory that can predict exactly what will happen when your computer heats up.
-To avoid the unpredictability of heated computers, the computers are always designed to automatically shut down when they have heated up.
-But we could not afford to shut down the power (i.e., take away the energy from a material system) at the beginning of the universe, deep within the earth’s crust or within the sun.
-So, nature works in a single way, which is partially described by two different theories, the first linear and the second non-linear.
+Even though these two theories work separately, we don’t know how they can be brought together.
+There is no theory that can predict what will happen when your computer heats up.
+To avoid the unpredictability of heated computers, the computers are designed to shut down when they have heated up.

-In computing theory, similarly, there are many problems that cannot be solved.
-We design and execute only those programs which we know can be solved, and solved optimally.
+In computing theory, we design and execute only those programs which we know can be solved, and solved optimally.
 The problems that we know cannot be solved—e.g., the problem of determining whether a program is good or malicious—we don’t try to solve.
 The users are left to deal with the problem—e.g., spam, viruses, trojans, etc.—if they ever tried to use the technology.
-The problems of identity and privacy are similarly unsolvable in principle, even though we build some fences to protect ourselves in some well-known cases, but these cases are so few as compared to the open vulnerabilities that the fence builders are always falling behind the hackers, and many such hacks go completely undetected.
-The problems of computer security are fundamental problems in computing theory due to which we cannot detect the malicious intent from a good intent, because we don’t know how to deal with meanings within a machine.
-Nevertheless, we try to fence as best we can.
+The problems of identity and privacy are similarly unsolvable in principle, even though we build fences to protect ourselves in some well-known cases, but they are so few as compared to the open vulnerabilities that the fence builders are always falling behind the hackers.
+The problems of computer security are fundamental to computing theory due to which we cannot detect the malicious intent from a good intent.

-Millions of people die of diseases such as cancer or deadly viruses not because we don’t understand the basic mechanism of killing the causes of diseases using antivirals, antibiotics, X-rays, or lasers, but because we don’t know how to shoot the target accurately.
+Millions of people die of cancer or viruses not because we don’t understand the mechanism of killing the causes of diseases, but because we don’t know how to shoot the target accurately.
 If your method of shooting is inaccurate, it would kill the host rather than the invader.
-Technological development in this case aims to find improved accuracy for the bullets, although the living being’s natural immune response already knows how to do that.
-This problem has its root in the fact that atomic theory has no sense of particle identity and we can only spray the bullets in the hope that they will probabilistically hit the enemies more than the citizens.
-Again, the fundamental failure in science is covered up either by finding workarounds to this failure, or leaving the technology vulnerable.
+Technological development aims to find improved accuracy for the bullets, although the living being’s immune response knows how to do that.
+Our medicines, however, spray the bullets in the hope that they will probabilistically hit the enemies more than the citizens.

-In every criminal justice system, many criminals go scot free because technology is unable to pin the crime to the criminal because we are unable to read the criminal’s mind.
-In our documentaries, books or movies on the subject, we extol the thrilling beauty of criminal forensics which essentially relies on the criminal being foolish and leaving behind material traces of evidence.
-Even polygraph tests are inadmissible in most criminal justice systems because they can be beaten and are known to fail.
-We know that the criminal knows whether or not she or he committed the crime.
-But we have no way of mapping their bodily states—brain and body—to their mental state (i.e. the knowledge of crime).
+In every criminal justice system, many criminals go scot free because we are unable to read the criminal’s mind.
+In our documentaries, books or movies on the subject, we extol the beauty of criminal forensics which relies on the criminal being foolish and leaving behind traces of evidence.
+Even polygraph tests are inadmissible in most justice systems because they can be beaten.
+The criminal knows whether or not she or he committed the crime.
+But we have no way of mapping brain and body to their mental state (i.e. the knowledge of crime).
 If the mind is identical to the brain and body, then why aren’t we able to decode the physical states into the mental states?

 Fencing Scientific Failures

-The pervasive technology around us has many limits, to which we remain oblivious.
-We don’t understand that these limits are consequences of fundamental problems, and their solutions—whenever they will be provided—would be a workaround to the unsolved problem.
+The technology around us has many limits.
+We don’t understand that these limits are consequences of fundamental problems, but we workaround the unsolved problem.
 Often times, the workarounds are built to prevent the system entering the state where it will fail.
 For instance, we can shut down the computer when it heats up, or we can set up a firewall or intrusion detection system to protect our computers from malicious attacks, or eliminate a polygraph test from admissible evidence because it might be erroneous, or caveat the success of a drug with a certain limited percentage of cases because we just don’t know when and why it works or fails.
 It is as if we know that the watch will tell the time correctly only twice in a day, so we decide to hide the watch at any other time.

-In every area of science that has been converted into technology, you see something working but you also see lot of it failing.
+In every area of technology, you see something working but you also see lot of it failing.
 The failures, however, are fenced better as the technology develops, although not solved.
-The improved methods of fencing are often considered as an advancement of science, while fundamental problems still lurk just beneath the surface.
+The improved methods of fencing are considered advancement of science, while fundamental problems still lurk just beneath the surface.
 People who argue that science is working aren’t able to distinguish between the grounds and the fence: they cannot see that the existence of the fence itself is an unsolved problem.
 The fencing mechanisms have become so pervasive that we treat them as part of what science is capable of doing rather than as things that arise from its basic failures.

-The above examples are, of course, by no means an exhaustive list of problems.
-They are just the common ones that nearly everyone has encountered in one way or another.
-Beyond these failures in pervasive technology, there are even bigger problems in areas that are yet not developed enough to form technologies.
-For instance, there are serious foundational problems in complex systems with numerous interactions, the nature of perception, mind and meaning, cosmological quandaries like dark energy and dark matter, the problem of life’s origin, the singularities at the origin of the universe, the problem of free will and morality, etc. These problems are even more removed from the realm of technology because we just do not understand how any of it works, or how something so elaborate and complex could even come into existence.
+The above examples are by no means exhaustive.
+They are just the common ones that everyone has encountered in one way or another.
+Beyond these failures, there are bigger problems in areas that are yet not developed enough to form technologies.
+For instance, there are foundational problems in complex systems with numerous interactions, the nature of perception, mind and meaning, cosmological quandaries like dark energy and dark matter, the problem of life’s origin, the singularities at the origin of the universe, the problem of free will and morality, etc. These are even more removed from the realm of technology because we do not understand how any of it works.

-When you recognize the times when science fails dramatically, or the times when it fails spectacularly but its failures are saved by fences, the times when science works pale in comparison.
-That’s when the broken watch analogy becomes pertinent—the broken watch is broken most of the times, although it sometimes seems to work.
+When you recognize the times when science fails, or when its failures are saved by fences, the times when science works pale in comparison.
+That’s when the broken watch analogy becomes pertinent—the watch is broken most of the times, although it sometimes seems to work.

 Are These Separate or Related Issues?